Prashikh/ECE4180FinalProject/index.md

 # Welcome to Our ECE 4180 Final Project : Bluetooth Controlled Blinds

 ## About the Project
-With home automation and IoT at the forefront of modern home innovation, we decided to make a device which would automate the operation of a set of blinds in one's room.
+With home automation and IoT at the forefront of modern home innovation, we decided to make a device that would automate the operation of a set of blinds in one's room.

 Contrary to the popular approach of making an all-in-one “smart blind” that can be controlled via a smartphone app, we aimed to create a simpler and cheaper device that serves the same purpose on any regular set of blinds.